haydenphancs/find-the-best-product/README.md

 ## Description

-Find the Best Product is a Python project designed to help users compare prices across different online markets, focusing on Amazon, Walmart, and Ebay (and more).
-It shows on a Web-based.
-The users can pick the best product they want to buy instead of going after each website.
-It saves time and time is money!
+- Find the Best Product is a Python project designed to help users compare prices across different online markets, focusing on Amazon, Walmart, and eBay (and more).
+- The users can pick the best product they want to buy instead of going after each website.
+It saves time and time is money.
+- It’s a Web-based application.

-The project is continuous develop, feel free to contact and dig more into this idea.
+- The project is continuously developed, feel free to contact and dig more into this idea.

 ## Table of Contents